-- a.
-Non-conforming Uses - Any existing legally established land use within the boundary of the Specific Plan at the time of its adoption that is not listed as a permitted use within the Plan shall be considered a "legal nonconforming use". - If a non-conforming use, or portion thereof, is discontinued for twelve months (12) or longer, then that non-conforming use may not be re-established, and only a use conforming to the regulations of the Specific Plan may be established on the property.
-The property owner may request, in writing, that the Community Development Director extend this period of time (but no more than an additional 12 months), if the following criteria are met: the property owner is diligently pursuing the leasing of the space to the same non-conforming use; the vacant building and site are maintained in good condition; and the vacant building and or space is not suitable for conforming uses (i.e. auto repair facility with service bays).
+a.
+Non-conforming Uses

+- Any existing legally established land use within the boundary of the Specific Plan at the time of its adoption that is not listed as a permitted use within the Plan shall be considered a "legal nonconforming use". - If a non-conforming use, or portion thereof, is discontinued for twelve months (12) or longer, then that non-conforming use may not be re-established, and only a use conforming to the regulations of the Specific Plan may be established on the property.
+The property owner may request, in writing, that the Community Development Director extend this period of time (but no more than an additional 12 months), if the following criteria are met: the property owner is diligently pursuing the leasing of the space to the same nonconforming use; the vacant building and site are maintained in good condition; and the vacant building and or space is not suitable for conforming uses (i.e. auto repair facility with service bays).

-- For all legal non-conforming, stand alone used car sales lots, if not a part of an auto dealership, once the use is discontinued for one hundred eighty days (180) or longer, then that nonconforming use may not be re-established and only a use conforming to the regulations of the Specific Plan may be established on the property. - Any existing legal non-conforming use may be modified or expanded by no more than 10%, in the Specific Plan Area, with approval of a special use permit, as long as such use is still a permitted or allowable use in the underlying zone previous to Specific Plan adoption, and any associated improvements meet the on-site parking area and spaces requirements and operational, design, and development standards of the existing zoning.
+- For all legal non-conforming, stand alone used car sales lots, if not a part of an auto dealership, once the use is discontinued for one hundred eighty days (180) or longer, then that nonconforming use may not be re-established and only a use conforming to the regulations of the Specific Plan may be established on the property. - Any existing legal non-conforming use may be modified or expanded by no more than 10% (floor area of buildings or land area occupied by the use), as long as such use is still a permitted or allowable use in the underlying zone previous to Specific Plan adoption, and any associated improvements meet the requirements of the Specific Plan.